PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

       - `+`
       - `- -`
    *  - `ifelse`
-      -  - Can change complete parts of the documentation easly
+      -  - Can change complete parts of the documentation easily
          - Support else or elif
       -  - Has to be installed and configured
       - `+ +`